 Rate Schedule 5.
-Appendix I Core Features of Testing Criteria Black Start and Restoration Services Testing Requirements Consolidated Edison Transmission District
+Appendix I Testing Criteria for Black Start Capability Tests Pursuant to Section 15.5.4.1 of Rate Schedule 5

-General
+I. General

-1. Testing shall be performed annually, consistent with Consolidated Edison Company of New York, Inc. (“Consolidated Edison”) system operation requirements to qualify for Black Start and Restoration Services payments during the annual compensation period, which shall be May 1st through April 30th.
+1. Testing shall be performed annually, consistent with Consolidated Edison system operation requirements, to qualify for Restoration Services payments during the annual compensation period, which shall be May 1st through April 30th.

-2. A test will be considered successful if it is completed in accordance with the written black start test procedures that have been adopted by the plant
+2. A Black Start Capability Test will be considered successful if it is completed in accordance with the test protocols described below.

+II.
 Scheduling a Test

-1. The annual test period shall be November 1st to April 30th, and may be reasonably extended by mutual agreement among the plant owner, Consolidated Edison and the ISO, without financial penalty.
+1. The annual test period shall be November 1st to April 30th, and may be reasonably extended without financial penalty by mutual agreement among the Generator, Consolidated Edison and the ISO.

-2. The test date must be agreed upon by Consolidated Edison, the plant owner and the ISO.
+2. The test date must be agreed upon by the Generator, Consolidated Edison, and the ISO.

-3. An annual black start test may be performed prior to a maintenance outage only if there is no other scheduling option within the test period.
+3. An annual Black Start Capability Test may be performed prior to a maintenance outage only if there is no other scheduling option within the test period.

-4 If the annual test is unable to be completed during the test period due to a forced outage or force majeure event, Consolidated Edison and the plant owner will conduct the test outside the test period without a pro rata reduction in annual payments.
+4 If the annual Black Start Capability Test is unable to be completed during the test period due to a forced outage or force majeure event, Consolidated Edison and the Generator will conduct the test outside the test period without a pro rata reduction in annual payments.

-5. If a black start test is not successful, the plant owner will have a reasonable opportunity to reschedule and conduct a subsequent test.
+5. If a Black Start Capability Test is not successful, the Generator will have a reasonable opportunity to reschedule and conduct a subsequent test.

-Gas Turbine Facility Testing Requirements
+III.
+Gas Turbine Unit Testing Requirements

-1. A qualifying test of a gas turbine must be conducted when the unit is in a cold condition, i.e., the unit will be off line and will be brought on line specifically to conduct the black start tests.
+1. A qualifying Black Start Capability Test of a gas turbine unit must be conducted when the unit is in a cold condition, i.e., the unit will be off line and will be brought on line specifically to conduct the black start tests.

-2. The gas turbine-Generator units to be tested will be off line at the start of the test and will be isolated from all external Consolidated Edison light and power sources.
+2. The gas turbine units to be tested will be off line at the start of the test and will be isolated from all external Consolidated Edison light and power sources.

-3. The black start test must demonstrate that (i) the designated black start unit can be started and can energize the isolated light and power bus; and (ii) that the light and power source is adequate for the purpose of bringing the other units on line.
-Part (ii) must be demonstrated by starting up an additional gas turbine from the light and power bus that has been energized through Part (i) of the test.
+3. The Black Start Capability Test must demonstrate that (i) the designated black start unit can be started and can energize the isolated light and power bus; and (ii) that the light and power source is adequate for the purpose of bringing the other units on line.
+Part (ii) must be demonstrated by starting up an additional gas turbine unit from the light and power bus that has been energized through Part (i) of the test.
 Site specific appendices will be developed to reflect these general criteria.

-4. Once isolated from Consolidated Edison’s light and power, the gas turbine facility will have 90 minutes to ready the equipment and to request permission to synchronize the additional generating unit to a live bus on the Consolidated Edison transmission system.
-When authorized by the Consolidated Edison System Operator, the gas turbine-generator will be asked to close its breaker.
-Once the gas turbine-generator unit has synchronized and closed its breaker onto the transmission bus, the test will be considered successful.
+4. Once isolated from Consolidated Edison’s light and power, the gas turbine unit will have 90 minutes to ready the equipment and to request permission to synchronize the additional generating unit to a live bus on the Consolidated Edison transmission system.
+When authorized by the Consolidated Edison System Operator, the gas turbine unit will be asked to close its breaker.
+Once the gas turbine unit has synchronized and closed its breaker onto the transmission bus, the Black Start Capability Test will be considered successful.

 5. A maximum of two (2) Consolidated Edison System Operations or Engineering personnel are allowed to be onsite to witness the test.
 At its discretion, the ISO may have its representatives onsite to witness the test.
-If an ISO representative is not onsite, a representative from Consolidated Edison and the plant owner will initiate calls to ISO operations personnel to signal the start time, completion time and outcome of the test.
+If an ISO representative is not onsite, a representative from the Generator will initiate calls to ISO operations personnel to signal the start time, completion time, and outcome of the test.

-6. Upon successful completion of the test, the generator owner shall submit a certification form, in the form provided in Appendix II to this Rate Schedule, to the ISO and Consolidated Edison.
+6. Upon completion of the Black Start Capability Test, the Generator shall submit a certification form to the ISO – in the form provided in Appendix III to this Rate Schedule – indicating whether its unit successfully completed its annual Black Start Capability Test.